DeeMcCart/CI_PP2_HumbleNumble/README.md

 ### Other stakeholder Goals
 * OT_01 As an educator I might wish to suggest new equations to be solved by Humble Numble players
+* OT_02 As an educator I might promote the use of this game amongst my students to increase their mathematical skills

 ## UX Design Decisions